-- All of your health information that we collect is confidential. - Access to your health information is restricted to those clinical staff that need to know your health information in order to provide services to you. - Physical, electronic, and procedural safeguards which comply with federal and state regulations guarding your health information. - The counselors at Synchronicity Counseling maintain records of client health information in a confidential, locked file system.
+- All of your health information that we collect is confidential. - Access to your health information is restricted to clinical staff that needs to know your health information in order to provide services to you. - Physical, electronic, and procedural safeguards which comply with federal and state regulations guarding your health information. - Records of client health information is maintained in a confidential, locked file system.
 The client files remain the property of your counselor, but the information belongs to you.